lmarkus/hubot-conversation/README.md

  **timeout**: optional time in ms before the conversaion expires.
  The Dialog object has a default `timeout` function property which can be overriden to specify the timeout behavior

+ **timeoutMessage**: optional message to send when when the conversation expires.
+ The Dialog object has a default `timeout` function property which can be overriden to specify the timeout behavior

 ##### talkingTo(id)

  Returns the Dialog being held with a given user